About the course

-The West Yorkshire and Harrogate Health and Care Partnership (WY&H HCP) will embark on an Urgent and Emergency Care Nursing Associate Apprenticeship Partnership with Huddersfield University after the innovative idea secured £100,000 funding from Health Education England (HEE) in April 2020.
+The West Yorkshire and Harrogate Health and Care Partnership (WY&H HCP) will embark on a new two-year nursing associate apprenticeship course which will focus on the urgent and emergency care agenda in partnership with the Huddersfield University after the innovative idea secured £100,000 funding from Health Education England (HEE) in 2020.
 This new course will help to expand and transform the health service workforce

 The University already delivers highly successful apprenticeship courses for the training of nursing associates.
-This new two-year nursing associate apprenticeship course will focus on the Urgent and Emergency care agenda.
 This new nursing role will be a key member of the multidisciplinary health and care team under the supervision of registered nurses to deliver flexible care across a wide variety of settings.
-The first cohort will be recruited by 14th December 2020, enabling a new course to be launched at the start of 2021.
+The new course will commence in June 2021.

 The Nursing Associate (NA) is an exciting and relatively new role in the nursing family with early evidence demonstrating that they are making a real and significant difference to patient experience.
 The new support role bridges the gap between healthcare support workers and registered nurses, and the apprenticeship route creates an alternative career pathway into nursing.

 This new apprenticeship programme is proposing a unique rotational work based learning element around the urgent and emergency care pathway.
 This includes the formation of mutually beneficial and forward thinking partnerships between healthcare providers.
 This will allow trainees to ‘rotate’ through a variety of health and social care settings.
 NAs will be able to draw on the ethos ‘learning together, working together’, developing their skills and competencies across a breadth of services, which may include:

 More about the rotational trainee nursing associate apprenticeship course